 Some burns require a hospital visit, but minor burns often respond to home treatment.
 After running the burn under tap water as a first aid measure, people can apply honey or aloe vera and use over-the-counter remedies.

 While a burn or scald can be extremely painful, people can help relieve the pain, reduce the burn damage, and limit the risk of infection by using items already in the home.

 In this article, we explain which home remedies are suitable and which are not.
 We also provide guidance on recognizing when a burn requires medical treatment.

-Running cool water over a first- or second-degree burn for 20 minutes can cool the skin down, soothe the burn, and prevent further injury.
+Running cool water over a first- or second-degree burn for

 This remedy has two beneficial effects.
-It reduces or stops the pain and also prevents the burn from worsening and damaging deeper layers of skin.
+It reduces or stops the pain and prevents the burn from worsening and damaging deeper layers of skin.

 After running the burn under cool water, it is essential to clean the burn thoroughly.
 People should use a mild antibacterial soap and avoid scrubbing.

 Gently cleaning the burn will help prevent infection.
 If an infection develops in the burn, it may compromise the healing process.
 If the burn does not heal correctly, a person may require medical attention.

 A person may not need to cover minor first or second degree burns with a bandage if the burn blisters are not open.

 However, if the burn position means that chafing is likely, if dirt can easily enter the skin, or if any blisters have started oozing, a bandage